SovnSkyrim/Aldrnari/Modified Gameplay.md

 You're free from hoarding random items, and you have cool player homes with room for displaying what you want, not what LotD deemed worthy.
 [This is the kind of behavior I hope to avoid](https://cdn.discordapp.com/attachments/747132474647248917/855547604561297428/unknown.png)

 ## What the list is
-### Beta Goals

-Beta of Aldrnari is here to test most of the gameplay and quests and to see if it's playable and fun while also bug-hunting.
-A lot of stuff is planned, so sit tight if your favourite quest mod, player home, or armor isn't in.
-It may change in the future.
-Please do not ask for exact names of what is planned.
-Just be patient and excited for the future.
-It will be a long development process.

 ## Gameplay - Combat | Engarde

 The main combat overhaul of Aldrnari is **[Engarde](https://www.nexusmods.com/skyrimspecialedition/mods/25673) - "Fixing Skyrim's melee combat one tweak at a time"**.